wojtekmach/shipit/README.md

-# PublishPlus
+# ShipIt

-PublishPlus is an opinionated package publisher for Elixir.
+ShipIt is an opinionated package publisher for Elixir.

 It assumes the following: